Visitation Information and Schedule Link

 Dear Families and Visitors,

-At this time, we are going to start scheduling indoor or outdoor-contactless visits while continuing to follow all pertinent Guidelines for Social Distancing.
+At this time, we are going to continue scheduling indoor and outdoor visits while continuing to follow all pertinent Guidelines for Social Distancing.

-- Effective October 12, 2020, visitors will be permitted for indoor or outdoor visitation only.
+- Effective October 12, 2020, visitors were permitted for indoor and outdoor visitation.

-- Indoor visitors must produce to the facility a negative COVID test taken within 2 – 3 days of the visit.
+- Indoor visitors are encouraged to provide the facility a negative COVID test taken within 2 – 3 days of the visit.

 - The hours of visitation will be listed and updated daily at the website listed below.
-Each visit can last up to 30 minutes.
+Each visit will last a minimum 30 minutes.

-- These visits must be pre-scheduled with the facility, 48 hours in advance, to ensure staff and residents are prepared for the visit.
+- These visits must be pre-scheduled with the facility to ensure staff and residents are prepared for the visit.
 Visitors should arrive 10 minutes prior to the visit to ensure proper screening is complete.
 Please note that all visits must be scheduled using the online scheduling system.
 The link will be found on grandofdublin.com.

-- All visits will be NO CONTACT.
-Residents and visitors must maintain 6 feet of distance and facial coverings will be required for residents, staff and visitors.
+- We ask residents and visitors must maintain 6 feet of distance and facial coverings will be required for residents, staff and visitors.
+Visitors may be able to have physical contact, if the resident is fully vaccinated.

 - Visitors are required to use hand sanitizer, have their temperature taken and complete a screening form prior to visitation.

-- If temperature or symptoms are present at the screening, visitor will be asked to leave and reschedule once symptoms and temperature are gone for at least 14 days and, for indoor visitation a negative Covid test can be provided.
+- If temperature or symptoms are present at the screening, visitor will be asked to leave and reschedule once symptoms and temperature are gone for at least 14 days.

 - Visitors must sign acknowledging the risks of the spread of COVID-19 and the potential health impact for not just their loved one, but for all residents of our home and yours.
 We have included an informational sheet from the CDC, regarding risks of COVID-19.